Kunmunella: External Classification

-Drawing of closely related taxon Indohyus, the type genus of Raoellidae.
+Drawing of Khirtharia major, originally thought to be Indohyus.

 The first remains of Kunmunella discovered were first assigned to Indohyus.
 When Kunmunella was first named, it was assigned to Helohyidae, which was at that time within Dichobunidae, due to the morphology of its molar, which was at the time the only remains classified under the genus Kunmunella.
 In 1977, Kunmunella was moved from Dichobunidae to Helohyidae.
 In the same year, Helohyidae was moved from Dichobunoidea to Anthracotherioidea (now Ancodonta) and by extension Kunmunella was moved to Anthracotherioidea.
 In 1981, Kunmunella, along with Raoella (now Indohyus) and Khirtharia, were found to all share various synapomorphies and were grouped together in the new family Raoellidae.
 However, Thewissen et al. (1987) determined that Kunmunella, along with Raoella, were synonymous with Indohyus.
 This change was reverted by Thewissen, Williams & Hussain (2001), who found Kunmunella to be a valid genus.
 In 2011, Orliac and Ducrocq through a phylogenetic analysis determined Kunmunella to be the most basal raoellid.
-In 2020, a study found that Kunmunella was a junior synonym of Indohyus, although this result was not widely reconginzed.After the discovery of Rajouria in 2021, Rana et al., through a phylogenetic analysis, determined that the newly found Rajouria was the most basal member of Raoellidae, with Kunmunella being the second most basal.
+In 2020, a study found that Kunmunella was a junior synonym of Indohyus, although this result was not widely reconginzed.
+Rana and colleagues, in their description of the raoellid Rajouria, reaffirmed that Kunmunella was a valid genus because of a small metacone on the second molar.